jprichardson/node-dq/README.md

 Node.js - dq
 ============

-dq is a stupidly simple data queue built on Redis.
-It is not a messaging queue or a job queue.
-If you want a job queue, you should checkout [Kue](http://learnboost.github.com/kue/).
+dq is a simple priority queue built on Redis.

 Install